RetroPie/RetroPie-Docs/docs/Setting-up-a-Bluetooth-controller.md

 #Pi 3 Bluetooth
-Note that on the Pi 3 to use onboard bluetooth you may need to install bluetooth first with `sudo apt-get install pi-bluetooth` but fair warning, the onboard bluetooth has been known to freeze up the pi, but it can be fixed.
+Note that on the Pi 3 to use on-board Bluetooth you may need to install Bluetooth first with `sudo apt-get install pi-bluetooth` but fair warning, the on-board Bluetooth has been known to freeze up the Pi, but it can be fixed.

 ###Pi 3 Bluetooth Freeze Fix
 ```